-- Print the translations and review the list of approved glossaries available at www.isbe.net/ Pages/sat-psat.aspx.
-Translations and glossaries will not be shipped with the test materials. - Students may supply their own glossaries; however, you should confirm any glossaries are on the approved list and plan to collect them a few days before testing.
-This is an important precaution to minimize the chances of glossaries being used to bring notes or test aids into the testing room. - Store translated directions and/or glossaries securely until you're ready to assemble testing room packets for proctors.
+- Print the translations and review the list of approved dictionaries available at www.isbe. net/Pages/sat-psat.aspx.
+Translations and dictionaries aren't shipped with the test materials. - Students may supply their own dictionaries; however, you should confirm any dictionaries are on the approved list and plan to collect them a few days before testing.
+This is an important precaution to minimize the chances of dictionaries being used to bring notes or test aids into the testing room. - Store translated directions and/or dictionaries securely until you're ready to assemble testing room packets for proctors.